TerenceLiu98/terenceliu98.github.io.source/content/friends.md

 - [Junru Zhong](https://junru.dev/): MRI expert, transportation enthusiast, PhD candidate in Computer vision (CUHK)
 - [Laurence Luo](https://www.lzc.app/): developer, geek
 - [KirinBaka](https://9baka.moe): New generation UICHCC bellwether
+- [Yifu Qiu](https://yfqiu.netlify.app/) PhD Student in The University of Edinburgh and Cambridge University, 2023 Apple Scholars, Fans of Liverpool

 ## Propose New Link

-If you want me to append you to the friend page, just comment below!
+If you want me to append you to the friend page, email me!